walles/catiplicator/README.md

 * Add a level-starting screen with a start button
 * Finish the level after 10 questions
 * Add a level summary screen
+* Enable player to start a new level after the summary screen